Manulife Financial (NYSE:MFC) Sees Unusually-High Trading Volume

 MFC has been the subject of a number of research analyst reports.
 National Bank Financial increased their target price on shares of Manulife Financial from C$27.00 to C$28.00 and gave the stock a “sector perform” rating in a research report on Wednesday, November 17th.
+Royal Bank of Canada increased their target price on shares of Manulife Financial from $28.00 to $29.00 and gave the stock a “sector perform” rating in a research report on Friday, August 6th.
 Zacks Investment Research upgraded shares of Manulife Financial from a “sell” rating to a “hold” rating and set a $21.00 target price for the company in a research report on Tuesday, August 10th.
 Scotiabank increased their target price on shares of Manulife Financial from C$28.00 to C$30.00 and gave the stock a “sector perform” rating in a research report on Tuesday, November 16th.
-Credit Suisse Group increased their target price on shares of Manulife Financial from C$26.00 to C$28.00 and gave the stock a “neutral” rating in a research report on Tuesday, November 16th.
-Finally, TD Securities increased their target price on shares of Manulife Financial from C$36.00 to C$37.00 and gave the stock a “buy” rating in a research report on Tuesday, November 16th.
+Finally, BMO Capital Markets increased their target price on shares of Manulife Financial from C$33.00 to C$34.00 and gave the stock an “outperform” rating in a research report on Friday, August 6th.
 Seven investment analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
 Based on data from MarketBeat, Manulife Financial presently has an average rating of “Hold” and an average price target of $29.50.

 The firm has a market cap of $36.42 billion, a P/E ratio of 7.22, a P/E/G ratio of 0.75 and a beta of 1.35.
 The business’s fifty day moving average price is $19.71 and its two-hundred day moving average price is $19.84.